HaikalRFadhilahh/docker-ollama-open-wui/README.md

 <p>Coming Soon 😔</p>

+## Access Application

+<p>Once Ollama, Open Web UI is up and running properly, by default you can access the Open Web UI web portal at http://127.0.0.1:3000.</p>

 ## Contributing

 <p>You can contribute to this project through Pull Requests to this Repository, or you can report bugs or vulnerabilities through the issues feature on github. 🐳</p>